MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 ## DESCRIPTION

-The `Get-SPOContainer` cmdlet retrieves and returns a list of containers and the properties of the containers present under a SharePoint Embedded application.
-This command is available only in SharePoint Online Management Shell Version <> or later.
-You need to be a SharePoint Online administrator or Global Administrator and be a site collection administrator to run the cmdlet.
+The `Get-SPOContainer` cmdlet retrieves and returns a list of containers and details of an individual container created under a SharePOint Embedded application.
+This command is available only in SharePoint Online Management Shell version 16.0.24211.12000 or higher to run this cmdlet.

+You need to be a SharePoint Online administrator or Global Administrator to run the cmdlet.

 > [!NOTE]